NREL/routee-compass/docs/config.md

 ### Single-Sourced Shortest Path (SSSP)

+  - Dijkstra's Algorithm: see _Cormen, Thomas H., et al. Introduction to algorithms.
+MIT press, 2022._
+  - A* Algorithm: see Wikipedia entry [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)

 ```toml
 [algorithm]
 # classic best-first search algorithm, will use cost estimates to guide the search